Stitching Personal and other Pilgrimages at the Walking Assembly

 Embroidering the cloth at start of Pilgrimage

-Together with my partner, geologist Nick May, I led one of the four walkshops in the foothills of the Pyrenees: Personal and Other Pilgrimages.
-We invited participants to explore the Muga Valley through walking, conversation, collecting and embroidery, bringing together art and geology, human time and deep time.
+Together with Nick I led one of the four walkshops in the foothills of the Pyrenees: Personal and Other Pilgrimages.
+We invited participants to explore the Muga Valley through our applied Valley Section research.
+We did this through walking, conversation, collecting and embroidery, bringing together art and geology, human time and deep time.

-Our group could hardly have been more international.
-Among us were walkers from Australia, Pakistan, Portugal, France, Spain, Catalonia, England, Scotland and the United States.
-Tim had also arrived by train from Scotland and also joined our walking starting at the Bassegoda campground.
+Our group was highly international.
+Walkers from Australia, Pakistan, Portugal, France, Spain, Catalonia, England, Scotland and the United States came together.
+Tim Ingold had also travelled by train from Scotland and joined our walk, which began at the Bassegoda campsite.
+On the first day, we walked up towards the mountains; on the second, we followed the valley down in the direction of the sea.

-Our destination on the first day was the small church of Sant Bartomeu.
-Some walked in silence, while others found themselves singing in the ruins of the former monastery, where the acoustics transformed simple voices into something unexpectedly beautiful.
+In my walking art practice, I am interested in pilgrimages—both spiritual and personal—and in how the two may overlap.
+Our destination on the first day was the small church of Sant Bartomeu, reached after a long and relatively strenuous walk in intense heat.
+Some participants walked in silence, while others found themselves singing in the ruins of the former monastery, where the acoustics transformed simple voices into something unexpectedly beautiful.

-Before we set off, each participant received a square cut from my blue embroidered tablecloth and was invited to stitch their own Personal Pilgrimage over the two days.
+Before setting off, each participant received a square cut from my blue embroidered tablecloth and was invited to stitch their own personal pilgrimage over the two days.
 Whenever we paused, needles and thread appeared.
 Some embroidered beside the river, others while resting in the shade, and some even stitched as they walked.
-The slow rhythm of embroidery became another way of paying attention.
+The slow rhythm of embroidery became another way of walking, another way of paying attention.

-Back home in Edinburgh, the embroidered squares have found their way into my work basket.
-I am now stitching them back onto the original blue cloth, reconnecting the individual journeys into a shared textile.
+Back home in Edinburgh, the embroidered squares found their way into my work basket.
+I have since been assembling them back onto the original blue cloth, reconnecting the individual journeys into a shared textile.
 Each piece carries its own rhythm of attention and its own pilgrimage, yet together they form something that none of us could have created alone.
+The completed work can function as a single tablecloth or as a central cloth surrounded by individual mats, adapting according to how many people gather around the table.

-Perhaps that is what a Walking Assembly is: not arriving at the same destination, but discovering that our individual paths can be held together within a shared landscape.
+Perhaps that is what a Walking Assembly is all about: not arriving at the same destination but discovering that our individual paths can be held together within a shared landscape.

 Previous